From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Conclusion

 \section{Conclusion}

-Due to the increasing needs for {\em auto-adaptation} of future distributed applications (such as, e.g., Internet of Objects), models of software components and software architectures are gradually gaining in terms of {\em abstraction} as well as in (self) {\em adaptation} and {\em reconfiguration} capacities (see, e.g., \cite{automatedcomponentconfiguration}).
-They get inspiration from {\em multi-agent systems} abstractions, while often relying on light-weight infrastructures such as, or inspired by, {\em web services}.
-The technology of web services is indeed simpler and lighter to implement and to {\em deploy} than some distributed component models (such as, e.g., CORBA), as current {\em web infrastructure} is sufficient.
-Web services provide the specification of the {\em coordination} between services (named {\em choreography}) although it does not yet reach the level of sophistication of multi-agent systems (on this topic, see, e.g., a comparative analysis of web services and agents \cite{paynewebservicesagents08}).
+Due to the increasing needs for auto-adaptation of future distributed applications (such as, e.g., Internet of Objects), models of software components and software architectures are gradually gaining in terms of abstraction as well as in (self) adaptation and reconfiguration capacities (see, e.g., \cite{automatedcomponentconfiguration}, and also IBM proposal for autonomic systems \cite{able}).
+They get inspiration from multi-agent systems abstractions, while often relying on light-weight infrastructures such as, or inspired by, web services.
+The technology of web services is indeed simpler and lighter to implement and to deploy than some distributed component models (such as, e.g., CORBA), as current web infrastructure is sufficient.
+Web services provide the specification of the coordination between services (named choreography) although it does not yet reach the level of sophistication of multi-agent systems (on this topic, see, e.g., a comparative analysis of web services and agents \cite{paynewebservicesagents08}).
+Additional abstractions from distributed programming (such as, e.g., replication, groups and consensus, to manage fault-tolerance) and/or ambient programming (e.g., ambient references \cite{van:curtsem:ambienttalk:oopsla:06}, to manage volatile connexions), are also needed to deal with distribution, fault-tolerance, volatility and uncertainty.
+(Note that distribution was not the focus of this study, for more details, see, e.g., the companion chapter by Michel Raynal on distributed programming.)

-An important stake is therefore be to be able to {\em integrate} and {\em reuse}, as much as possible, respective {\em abstractions} and {\em experience} from various programming models and communities.
+An important stake is therefore to be able to integrate and reuse, as much as possible, respective abstractions and experience from various programming models and communities.
 However, cultural specificities sometimes lead to some ignorance about respective works.
-One of the objectives of this analysis is to humbly contribute to clarify various programming abstractions and their respective evolution and articulation and thus to favor mutual awareness and possible cross-fertilization\footnote{Last section of the original paper \cite{composants:agents:tsi:14} identifies various potential {\em mutual cross contributions} between software components and multi-agent systems: {\em from agents to components}, e.g., by using mapping and negotiation techniques to assist the {\em assemblage} of components; and {\em from components to agent(s)}, e.g., to structure and modularize its {\em architecture}.}.
+One of the objectives of this analysis was therefore to (humbly) contribute to highlight some of the basic forces motivating the progress of programming abstractions, in order to favor mutual awareness, as well as possible cross-fertilization\footnote{In that respect, the last section of an article in french \cite{composants:agents:tsi:14} which was the basis for this chapter identifies various potential mutual cross contributions between software components and multi-agent systems: from agents to components, e.g., by using mapping and negotiation techniques to assist the assemblage of components; and from components to agent(s), e.g., to structure and modularize its architecture.}, and to provide some inspirational seeds about future programming abstractions.